What we do

 The overall aim of these weekly Monday evening football sessions is to offer the opportunity for young people aged 11-18 to take part in FREE regular physical exercise in a social friendly, safe, structured, enjoyable environment.
 Football is just one of the benefits to these players, who make friends and can socialise every Monday evening as a result.
 Players are also given the chance to be part of a team with regular extra activities, such as playing competitive football and entering tournaments and match day trips.

 Role of the Stockport MBC Youth Offending Service (YOS):

 Working with YOS has been vital in the success of this program.
 YOS is a multi-agency service with the principal aim of preventing and reducing re-offending by young people.
 YOS work with children and young people aged 8 and upwards into adulthood, as well as parents/carers, victims of offending and members of the community.

 The service utilises the skills of staff from a range of professional backgrounds and specialism including those from partner agencies such as social care, police, health and the Probation Service.
 This means that we can respond to the needs of young people in a comprehensive way.

-Stockport County Community Foundation has worked in partnership with Stockport Council’s Youth Offending Service (YOS) since 2018.
+Stockport Community Foundation has worked in partnership with Stockport Council’s Youth Offending Service (YOS) since 2018.

-YOS fund two football sessions currently being delivery every Monday at:
+YOS fund our football sessions currently being delivery every Monday at:

 Impact In To The Local Community:

-The sessions delivered are helping the local community to reducing ASB in the local community due to the young people attending the sessions.
+The sessions delivered are helping the local community to reducing Anti-Social Behaviour (ASB) in the local community due to the young people attending the sessions.